-Who knew why, with the magnificent panorama from the Dutchman’s Stern summit all around them, two German hikers were reminded of an Adelaide nightclub 300-odd kilometres away?
-(Note to self – what IS the Monday deal at the Crazy Horse, anyway??).
+Why on earth, with the magnificent 360° panorama from the Dutchman’s Stern summit all around them, would two German hikers be reminded of an Adelaide nightclub 300-odd kilometres away?
+(Note to self – what IS the Monday deal at the Crazy Horse, anyway??)

-However, irrespective of the origin theory to which you subscribe, the Dutchman’s Stern has dominated its eponymous Conservation Park only marginally longer than the Crazy Horse has dominated the west end of Adelaide’s Hindley Street.
+The Dutchman’s Stern has dominated its small Conservation Park only marginally longer than the Crazy Horse has dominated the west end of Adelaide’s Hindley Street.

 And that’s the only connection I can find between the two!!

-It’s almost worth the Dutchmans Stern Hike’s 10.5 km round trip (download brochure here) just to read the log book at the summit.
-A pot-pourri of demographic information (eg names, dates, weather reports, wildlife sightings, a surprisingly high number of countries of origin) is supplemented by a range of comments – both comical and asinine – and I’ll leave you to decide into which category the one above falls!
+Back in 2010 when I first climbed the Dutchman’s Stern, reading the summit log book was almost worth the 10.5 km round trip (download brochure here) circuit.
+A pot-pourri of demographic information (eg names, dates, weather reports, wildlife sightings, a surprisingly high number of countries of origin) was supplemented by a range of comments – both comical and asinine – and I’ll leave you to decide into which category the one above falls!

-But nothing, NOTHING detracts from the jaw-dropping view – almost a complete 360º taking in Port Augusta and the top of Spencer Gulf to the west; Devil’s Peak, Mt Brown and the Richman Valley further south; Quorn (the nearest town) and Wilpena Pound and the Elder and Yappala Ranges to the north.
+But even back in 2010 a log book full of intriguing oddities wasn’t enough to detract from the jaw-dropping view – almost a complete 360º taking in Port Augusta and the top of Spencer Gulf to the west; Devil’s Peak, Mt Brown and the Richman Valley further south; Quorn (the nearest town) and Wilpena Pound, the Elder and Yappala Ranges to the north.

-The medium grade hike to the 820m high Dutchman’s Stern summit, one of several walks in this former pastoral lease and intersected by the Heysen trail, is less difficult than lengthy.
+The medium-grade hike to the 820m high Dutchman’s Stern summit, one of several walks in this former pastoral lease and also intersected by the Heysen trail, isn’t so much difficult as lengthy.

-And if I say it’s not a hard walk, you can depend upon it, as unlike those who recorded in the log book the exact (short) length of time it took to reach the summit (like anyone cared!!), I’m not a martyr to fitness – or one-upmanship!
-Just look at my profile picture if in any doubt …
+And if I say it’s not a hard walk, you can depend upon it, as unlike those who recorded in the log book their exact (short) length of time it took to reach the summit, I’m not a martyr to fitness – or one-upmanship!

-So Pilchard and I meandered the ever upwardly zig-zagging trail through low grassland, purple with introduced weed Salvation Jane (Echium plantagineum) and dotted with the endemic Quorn Wattle (Acacia quornensis); then through Sugar Gum woodland, before reaching the wildflower extravaganza (still flowering in October 2010) of the heathland followed by the more sparsely vegetated rocky outcrops towards the summit.
+On our first ascent, Pilchard and I meandered the ever upwardly zig-zagging trail through low grassland, purple with introduced weed Salvation Jane (Echium plantagineum) and dotted with the endemic Quorn Wattle (Acacia quornensis); then through Sugar Gum woodland, before reaching the spring wildflower extravaganza (still flowering in October 2010) of the heathland followed by the more sparsely vegetated rocky outcrops towards the summit.

 Just don’t tell birdo Pilchard!!